Keeper-Security/discovery-and-rotation-saas-dev/README_api.md

 * `database` - The Connect Database from the PAM User record.
 * `fields` - A list of custom fields and values from the PAM User record.
              Will be a list of `Field` instances.
+* `files` - A lookup of files.
+            The key is the title of the file.
+            The key is case-sensitive.

 #### user_and_domain